slime-io/slime/README.md

 apiVersion: microservice.slime.io/v1alpha1
 kind: PluginManager
 metadata:
-  name: my-plugin
+  name: reviews-pm
   namespace: default
 spec:
   workload_labels:
-    app: my-app
+    app: reviews
   plugins:
-  - enable: true          # switch
+  - enable: true
-    name: {plugin-1}
+    name: {plugin-1}     # plugin name
   # ...
   - enable: true
     name: {plugin-N}
 ```
 {plugin-N} is the name of the plug-in, and the sort in PluginManager is the execution order of the plug-in.
 Set the enable field to false to disable the plugin.

 **Global configuration**

 The global configuration corresponds to the plug-in configuration in LDS.
 Set the global configuration in the following format: